SammyRobensParadise/SammyRobensParadise/README.md

 ### Hi there I'm Sammy 👋
 Pronouns: He/Him

-I am a developer and designer currently working at [Beacon Biosignals 🧠](https://beacon.bio/), and [Journal 💳](https://www.tryjournal.com/) !
+I am a developer and designer currently working at [Beacon Biosignals 🧠](https://beacon.bio/), and [float 💳](https://www.floatcard.com/) !

 I study `Systems Design Engineering` at the University of Waterloo!